Dianetics: Premise

-Practitioners of Dianetics believe that "the basic principle of existence is to survive" and that the basic personality of humans is sincere, intelligent, and good.
-The drive for goodness and survival is distorted and inhibited by aberrations.
-Hubbard proposed this model, and then developed Dianetics with the claim that it could eradicate these aberrations.

-When Hubbard formulated Dianetics, he described it as "a mix of Western technology and Oriental philosophy".
-Hubbard claimed that Dianetics could increase intelligence, eliminate unwanted emotions and alleviate a wide range of illnesses he believed to be psychosomatic.
-Among the conditions purportedly treated were arthritis, allergies, asthma, some coronary difficulties, eye trouble, ulcers, migraine headaches, sexual deviation (which for Hubbard included homosexuality), and even death.
+Dianetics theory posits that "the basic principle of existence is to survive" and that the basic personality of humans is sincere, intelligent, and good.
+The drive for goodness and survival is distorted and inhibited by aberrations (deviations from rational thinking).
+Hubbard claimed that Dianetics could increase intelligence, eliminate unwanted emotions, and alleviate a wide range of illnesses he believed to be psychosomatic.
+Conditions purportedly treatable by Dianetics included arthritis, allergies, asthma, some coronary difficulties, eye trouble, ulcers, migraines, and sexual deviance.